versatus/versatus/docs/DevelopingSmartContracts.md

 You can find a brief article that describes why Versatus chose Web Assembly [here](https://incomplete.io/wasm/why-wasm-versatus/index.html).

 Essentially what this means is that if your favourite programming language can be compiled down to Web Assembly, there is a very good chance that it can be used to write smart contracts on Versatus.
-If your language of choice isn't supported today, we'll include some notes below that enumerate the requirements for adding a new language in case you want to add your own.
+If your language of choice isn't supported by Versatus today, we'll include some notes below that enumerate the requirements for adding a new language in case you want to add your own.

 ## Language Standard Libraries